 Conclusion

 This thesis explored how Quentin Tarantino portrays female empowerment in Tarantino Movies and whether he truly challenges gender stereotypes or simply turns female strength into entertainment.
-Using the ideas of Laura Mulvey, Simone de Beauvoir, and Judith Butler, it became clear that Tarantino’s portrayal is complex.
+Using the ideas of Laura Mulvey, Simone de Beauvoir, and Judith Butler, it became is clear that Tarantino’s portrayal is complex.
 While Kill Bill features a strong female lead , her story remains tied to male characters and shaped by choices that reflect the male gaze.
 Tarantino’s female characters are both empowered and dependent, as their strength and independence are often influenced by male figures like mentors, lovers, or sources of power.
 This mix of empowerment and dependence shapes how we view the representation of women in Tarantino's films and even women in general.
 Even with these criticisms, it’s important to recognize that Tarantino’s films do challenge traditional ways women are shown in movies.
 Beatrix Kiddo is a strong and complex character who breaks away from many stereotypes.
 Her skills, determination, and ability to overcome challenges make her inspiring.
 But her empowerment still happens within a system that relies on the male gaze and male-driven stories.
 The criticism from Judith Butler, that gender is something we learn and repeat based on society’s rules, not something we are born with along with the feminist theories of Laura Mulvey and Simone de Beauvoir, highlights the tension of Tarantino's representation of Female empowerment.
 Mulvey’s concept of the male gaze shows how Beatrix’s physical struggles are often framed in ways that appeal to viewers’ visual pleasure.
 De Beauvoir’s argument about women being defined by their relationships with men is also evident, as Beatrix’s journey is deeply influenced by Bill and other male figures.
 Butler’s theory of gender as performance reveals how Beatrix’s strength is not just a natural part of her identity but something shaped by the expectations of the world she lives in this all helps expose the contradictions in Tarantino’s work.

 This also helped me understand that Tarantinos female characters do unfortunately fall under the male gaze .
 These contradictions become clearer when comparing Tarantino’s female superheroes.
 Female superheroes often work as part of a larger group, focusing on collective action.
 In contrast, Tarantino’s women are usually isolated.
 Their strength is tied to personal struggles, not bigger social change.
 Beatrix’s story, while powerful, exists in a secluded world where her victories don’t challenge the system that hurt her.